 “Students who are making a difference”

-Forty-three of our former scholarship recipients have graduated from college and are making their way in the world.
-Of these 43 graduates, 23, more than half, have gone on to obtain advanced degrees!
-Four of these students with advanced degrees have also received or are working on their doctorates.
+Over 45 of our former scholarship recipients have graduated from college and are making their way in the world.
+Of these graduates, more than half, have gone on to obtain advanced degrees!
+Several of these students have also received or are working on their doctorates.
 The chart below illustrates the academic achievements of these students.

-Our scholarship awards are not based strictly on the basis of academic performance, although it certainly is helpful to have a record of academic success.
+Our scholarship awards are not based strictly on the basis of academic performance in high school, although it certainly is helpful to have a record of academic success.
 We do not have any predetermined formula for selecting our scholarship recipients.
 However, we do seem to have a slight preference for awarding scholarships to students who are the first person in their family to go to college.

 The criteria we most look for is someone we feel is going to “make a difference”.
 It can be because a student has a real passion for something, or demonstrates a unique set of skills (academic and/or social) that is impressive, or it could be because a student has impacted other students in a positive manner.

-The majority of our scholarship awards are made to good students who were not necessarily in the top of their class academically at Sacred Heart High School.
-About a third of our recipients were in the top 10% of their class academically at Sacred Heart and over two thirds were not.
-The chart below shows the class rank at Sacred Heart High School of our scholarship recipients who have graduated from college.
+The majority of our scholarship awards are made to good students who were not necessarily in the top of their class.
+Only about a third of our scholarship recipients were in the top 10% of their class academically.
+The chart below shows the high school class rank of our scholarship recipients who have graduated from college and their academic accomplishments.

 NOTE: Maiden Names Are Used For The Women Scholarship Recipients